RPGroup-PBoC/Reg-Seq-2/code/processing/20220514_mapping/README.md

 ./extract_promoters.sh
 ```

 which creates files containing each barcode and promoter pair, as well as their counts.
+The results will be stored in